© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Colby Moor Round Barrow is a scheduled monument protected by Cadw under reference PE527.
 View the official record →

-Colby Moor Round Barrow is a Bronze Age burial monument located in Pembrokeshire, Wales.
+Colby Moor Round Barrow is a Bronze Age funerary monument located in Pembrokeshire, Wales, forming part of the significant concentration of burial mounds found across the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE527.

 Colby Moor Round Barrow dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Colby Moor Round Barrow is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE527.